 Contact us.
 The Lawyer Referral Service can help.

-The South Carolina Bar Lawyer Referral Service assists people throughout the state of South Carolina with real estate and landlord/tenant legal matters.
+The South Carolina Bar Lawyer Referral Service assists people throughout the state of South Carolina with all types of family law matters.

 What is the Lawyer Referral Service?

 The Lawyer Referral Service is a public service of the South Carolina Bar offered by telephone and online.
 The telephone service operates from 9 a.m. to 5 p.m.
 Monday through Friday.
 To reach the telephone service, both in state and out of state, call (800) 868-2284.
 In Richland and Lexington counties, call 799-7100.
 The online service is available 24/7.